IsuruSiriwardana/employee-salary-management/README.md

 https://www.jetbrains.com/help/idea/markdown.html#diagrams

 ## Build guide
-To build the code you can navigate to the needed branch and run `mvn clean install`
+To build the code, while in the needed branch you can navigate to the project root and run `mvn clean install`

 ### Unit test results
-Unit test code coverage report can be found at target/site/jacoco/index.html after running `mvn clean install`
+Unit test code coverage report can be found at `target/site/jacoco/index.html` after a successful build

 ## Run application
 To run the application using the built artifact, navigate to the `/target`directory after a build and run below command in a terminal